n1lby73/waydroid-installer/README.md

 ```

 # Troubleshooting:
+Things might not go as plan due to we forgetting to add one or two thing and thus you would be presented with an error message.
+Well this is a quick fix to known errors

 ### Stuck at boot screen on weston compositor
 Run the below command if you are either
 - Stucked at boot screen